Draknol/Voxels/README.md

 # Voxels
-The start of a Voxel renderer.
+The start of a Voxel game.
-Currently able to render voxels one at a time with keyboard and mouse controls.
+Currently able to render basic terrain and fly around with keyboard and mouse controls.

 ## Install instructions
 1. Install [CMake](https://cmake.org/download) (3.15 or later)